dklink/waddell_wind_archive/README.md

 You can verify that a new image exists in your GCS bucket, and that your database's "images" table has a new row.

 ### Backend App
-The backend app exposes an API with a `/images/nearest?timestamp=<timestamp>` that returns the nearest image to that timestamp in the database.
+The backend app exposes an API with a single endpoint, which returns the nearest image to a provided timestamp.

 To start the server locally:
 ```